How to vote in Wisconsin's 2024 presidential primary & spring general election

 Registering to vote

-In Wisconsin, people can register to vote online or by mail until Wednesday, March 15.
-After March 15, registering to vote must take place in person at registration locations or at the person's voting site on Election Day.
+In Wisconsin, people can register to vote in the April 2 election online or by mail until March 13.
+After March 13, registering to vote must take place in person at your municipal clerk's office before March 29, or on election day at your voting site.

 To register to vote online, a person's address and name must be current with the Department of Motor Vehicles (DMV).
 Addresses can be updated for free on the DMV’s website.
 Name changes cannot be completed online — that must be done in person at a DMV.